Radical Housewives: Price Wars and Food Politics in Mid-Twentieth-Century Canada

 Ian McKay, L.R.
 Wilson Chair in Canadian History, McMaster University

-Author InformationJulie Guard is an associate professor of labour studies at the University of Manitoba.
+Author InformationJulie Guard is Professor of History and Labour Studies at the University of Manitoba.

 Table of contents